 I did a writing course instead of the last level which still turned out good.
 I learned more about the writing process for script making.
 All the courses are informative, engaging and fun.
 I studied at Second City for almost a year, one day a week classes for the improv program.
 But I should really finish level E just to complete the improv program and get my certificate in improv.

 During my time at Second City, I did an improv play in which my lines were all condensed to applauding.
 That video series is called The Burden of Genius.
 I was an art show patron in the background.
-Other places I practiced improv in Toronto was at the Wheel of Improv.
+Other places I practised improv in Toronto was at the Wheel of Improv.
 It’s fun.
 Everyone can be on stage at least once and spin the wheel for more games.

-In conclusion, I would do acting again just with a different view point of how hard the craft is when you are trying to start acting and have a hobby that keeps you engaged in the community.
-I will try to do this hobby in the future for myself but for now I’m a little busy.
+In conclusion, I would do acting again just with a different viewpoint of how hard the craft is when you are trying to start acting and have a hobby that keeps you engaged in the community.
+I will try to do this hobby in the future for myself but for now, I’m a little busy.
 At least I have some skills and experiences that would help me do another acting job slightly easier and better because of perspective.
 I would try to do some acting jobs outside of the city next time.

 Banner image by Under The Moonlight also that’s me. 😊